DrDongSi/Ca-Backbone-Prediction/README.md

 Additionally, we need to have Chimera installed on the system and a symbolic link to the chimera binary file in `/usr/local/bin/chimera` must exist.

+This program is meant to be executed on Linxu/MacOS.
+Window Users can potentially use Ubuntu and follow the steps above to run it.
+Additionally, for setting up the symbolic link.
+1. Download Ubuntu, use the application.
+2. Create the directory for chimera under /usr/local/bin (mkdir chimera)
+3. Use the symbolic link command which may require permissions. (sudo ln -s /usr/local/bin/chimera ‘/mnt/c/Program Files/Chimera 1.1.4/bin’)
+- The link for the Chimera program can be located in a different place depending on where the user installed Chimera, as well as the version number.

 ## Usage

 The backbone prediction can be run by invoking the `main.py` script located in the root of the project.
 It requires two positional arguments: